Skeletal muscle: Muscle naming

 Relative to the midline, rectus means parallel to the midline; transverse means perpendicular to the midline, and oblique means diagonal to the midline.
 Relative to the axis of the generation of force – types of parallel, and types of pennate muscles.

 Fiber types

 Broadly there are two types of muscle fiber: Type I, which is slow, and Type II which are fast.
 Type II has two divisions of type IIA (oxidative), and type IIX (glycolytic), giving three main fiber types.
 These fibers have relatively distinct metabolic, contractile, and motor unit properties.
 The table below differentiates these types of properties.
-These types of properties—while they are partly dependent on the properties of individual fibers—tend to be relevant and measured at the level of the motor unit, rather than individual fiber.
+These types of properties—while they are partly dependent on the properties of individual fibers—tend to be relevant and measured at the level of the motor unit, rather than at the individual fiber.